 Lowering The Basement Floor & Installing Hydronic Radiant Heat

-To create a more inviting, useable, and flexible space, we started by removing the existing wood floor, digging down to the footing, and bringing it down to grade.
+To create a more inviting, usable, and flexible space, we began by removing the existing wood floor, excavating down to the footing, and lowering it to grade.
 Sinking it to grade adds extra room height while making it easier to join the indoor space to the outdoors without adding stairs or a deck.

 Rather than replacing the wood floor, we poured a new concrete slab using colored concrete and sealed it with five coats of polyurethane.
 The organic material and texture create interesting patterns for a more modern floor aesthetic.
-Below the slab is where we installed a drain tile and a sump pump to prevent groundwater intrusion into the space.
+Below the slab, we installed a drain tile and a sump pump to prevent groundwater intrusion into the space.

 Aside from design malleability, the concrete provided an ideal conduit for installing the hydronic radiant heat.
 Radiant floor heating is an energy-efficient feature that we installed in several projects, including Carmen House.
 Using hot water from a boiler, the radiant tubes heat the entire floor, with the warmth rising to heat the rest of the room.
 As an added luxury in the guest bathroom, we connected the radiant system to the heated towel bar — no more chilly towels!